silent-mobius/Python_Book/02_data_types/README.md

 ### Python Numbers

-There are three numeric types in Python:
+There are two <!--three--> numeric types in Python:

 * int
 * float